onespacemedia/styleguide/README.md

 If you are forced to target an ID (such as with elements injected by third-party code), target `*[id="foo"]` instead.

 ## Grouping properties

-You should take a second to understand the [grouping configuration](https://github.com/onespacemedia/project-template/blob/develop/%7B%7Bcookiecutter.repo_name%7D%7D/package.json#L119) we use.

 Properties are grouped for readability, with an empty line separating adjacent groups, in this order: